hetmanskyi-cloud/AWS/terraform/modules/kms/README.md

 - Confirm the KMS Grant is created and linked to the S3 replication process.

 ### 11. EC2 Instances Fail to Launch with Encrypted EBS Volumes
-**Cause:** Missing `kms:CreateGrant` permission in IAM role or KMS key policy.
+**Cause:** Missing permissions in KMS key policy for EBS encryption.
 **Solution:**
-- Ensure the IAM role used by EC2 instances has `kms:CreateGrant` permission on the KMS key.
-- Add the EC2 instance role ARN to `additional_principals` in the KMS module configuration.
+- Verify that the KMS key policy includes the `AllowAutoScalingServiceRoleUsage` and `AllowAutoScalingServiceRoleCreateGrant` statements.
+- Ensure the `AllowAutoScalingServiceRoleUsage` statement includes all necessary actions: `kms:Encrypt`, `kms:Decrypt`, `kms:ReEncrypt*`, `kms:GenerateDataKey*`, and `kms:DescribeKey`.
+- Confirm the `AllowAutoScalingServiceRoleCreateGrant` statement allows `kms:CreateGrant` with condition `"kms:GrantIsForAWSResource": "true"`.
-- Verify that `kms:CreateGrant` is included in the `kms_actions` list in the KMS key policy.
+- Check that the EC2 service principal is included in the `kms_services` list.
+- Verify that the `AllowEC2LaunchGrant` statement is present to allow EC2 to create grants for encrypted volumes.

 ### 12. AWS CLI Reference